CptConstantine/RoleByPost/README.md

 ## Features

 - **Character Sheet Management**
   - Create, edit, and view player characters and NPCs for supported systems.
-Users can set their "active" character, which is used by default for `/roll` and `/character sheet`.
+Users can set their "active" character, which is used by default for `/roll check` and `/character sheet`.
   - System-specific fields and validation (e.g., Fate aspects, Traveller skills).
   - Import/export characters as JSON files for easy transfer between servers.

 - **Scene Management**
+  - Create and manage multiple scenes.
+  - Switch between scenes to organize different locations or encounters.
-  - Add or remove NPCs from the current scene.
+  - Add or remove NPCs from scenes.
-  - View a summary of all NPCs in the scene.
+  - View a summary of all NPCs in a scene.

 - **Customizable Skills**
-  - GMs can set default skill lists per server and system, via text or file upload.
+  - GMs can set default skill lists per server and system, via .txt file upload.
-  - Supports `.txt` file uploads for easy skill list customization.

 - **Dice Rolling**
   - Supports standard dice notation (e.g., `2d6+3`) and Fate/Fudge dice (`4df+1`).